agilbert1412/Archipelago.Gifting.Net/Documentation/Gifting API.md

 ### Gifts

 The Factorio player sent copper plates to the Stardew Valley player to help them with a tool upgrade.

-The Factorio player sent iron plates to the Witness player, but the gift was refunded as The Witness had no good way to process Iron Plates
+The Factorio player sent iron plates to the Witness player, but the gift was refunded as The Witness had no good way to process Iron Plates.

 The Stardew Valley player sent coffee to the witness to give them a speed boost
 ```json
 "GiftBox;0;1":